 All too often, agents are so zeroed in on tackling the call and moving to the next one in the queue that they forget about the bigger picture–getting to the heart of the complaint.
-Clarifying the root of the customer complaint not only allows agents to route them to the best resource to solve it, but helps call center managers develop tools like self-service resources that will lead to an even better customer experience in the future.
+Clarifying the root of the customer complaint not only allows agents to route them to the best resource to solve it, but helps inbound customer service managers develop tools like self-service resources that will lead to an even better customer experience in the future.

 Come from a place of positivity

-Easier said than done when you’re staring down a long call queue and a rigorous set of benchmarks to meet.
+Easier said than done when you’re staring down a long inbound customer service call queue and a rigorous set of benchmarks to meet.
 Arming your agents with the right technology, like a configurable desktop and unified CRM, makes it easier for them to focus on their work with a less-stressed demeanor.

 Play the long game

 A long-standing customer is much more profitable than a one-off.
 Think beyond the single customer service interaction and leverage inbound customer details, purchasing history, and previous support interactions to provide an experience that wows over the life of the customer relationship.